adx-max/adx-max/README.md

 - I AM YOUR ONE STOP FOR ALL YOUR PENETESTING SCRIPTS
 - 📫 How to reach me BenTech Security on IG
 - I also offer free lessons in Pentesting, to assist others to avoid mistakes i made when starting up.
+- i am working towards becoming one of the best penetration tester in the world

 <!---
 adx-max/adx-max is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.